Lymari Alberts.jpg

 I served as the set design specialist at the AISL APAC Theatre Festival in 2018, where I facilitated hands‑on workshops guiding students in creative and practical approaches to stagecraft.

-In my first year, I led the set design for Seusical JR, inviting students, staff, and families to contribute.
+In my first year, I led the set and costume design for Seusical JR, inviting students, staff, and families to contribute.
 This school-wide collaboration set the tone for a culture of shared ownership and creative unity.
-My leadership has been intentional, documented, and impactful—driving innovation, inclusion, and community connection through the arts.
+My leadership has been intentional, documented, and impactful, driving innovation, inclusion, and community connection through the arts.

 Every Unit, Every Learner: Expanding the Boundaries of Inquiry